tiepdotme/samwize.com/_drafts/uikit-dynamics-guide.markdown

 ## [UIDynamicItem](https://developer.apple.com/reference/uikit/uidynamicitem) is a Protocol

-Describes what UIKit needs to animate an item.
+Provides UIKit the information it needs in order to animate an item.

 UIView implements it.